jalcazo/fallout4_resurrected/README.md

 Wasteland Heroines Replacer All in One
-CSEP Presents All Americans 2.0 DELUXE EXPANDED EDITION - Quest Mod - CSEP All Americans New Equipment Overhaul (NEO) - Armour And Clothing Tweaks - NEO Sim Settlements 2 - All Chapters Pack
+CSEP Presents All Americans 2.0 DELUXE EXPANDED EDITION - Quest Mod - CSEP All Americans New Equipment Overhaul (NEO) - Armour And Clothing Tweaks - NEO Hit Those Explosives
-Sim Settlements 2: Chapter 3 All Chapter Pack
-New Equipment Overhaul (NEO) - Armour And Clothing Tweaks - NEO Hit Those Explosives
 TWH_ConcordHideout
 Garden of Eden Papyrus Script Extender - Next-Gen